Join KneeDeep Times for Lightning Talks with 8 Local Reporters at SF Climate Week

 Four Talks Exploring the Region’s Response

-- 4-5 pm (TBD)- Can AI Help with Climate Adaptation and Regional Planning? — Bay Conservation & Development Commission & Bay Area Regional Collaborative
+- 4-5 PM – Can AI Help the Bay Area Plan for Climate Change? — Bay Conservation & Development Commission & Bay Area Regional Collaborative

 Other Recent Posts